bbenchoff/bbenchoff.github.io/pages/Babelscope.md

   </div>
 </div>

 Let's say I'm running 10,000 instances of a CHIP-8 emulator, all running different programs.
 At any given cycle, each instance looks at the Program Counter to fetch the next instruction.
 300 instances might have `0x8132` at this memory location -- a bitwise AND on the V1 and V3 registers, storing the result in V1.
-290 instances have the instruction `0x8410` -- setting register V4 equal to V1 The GPU executes all unique instructions on all 10,000 instances, but only changes the state of the 300 instances with the AND instruction, and only increments the Program Counter of the 290 instances with the set instruction.
+290 instances have the instruction `0x8410` -- setting register V4 equal to V1 The GPU executes all unique instructions on all 10,000 instances, but only changes the state of the 300 instances with the AND instruction, and only increments the Program Counter of the 290 instances with the SET instruction.
 After all instructions are complete, each instance advances the Program Counter, and the cycle repeats.

 Here we're getting into the brilliance of using the CHIP-8 architecture.
 There are only 35 instructions, much less than the 150+ instructions of the Atari 2600.
 This means less time spent on each cycle, and better overall performance of the parallel emulator system.